avbentem/raspi-uart-monitor/README.md

 ## Installation

+This needs:

+- Raspberry Pi Model B Rev 1 or newer, such as a Raspberry Pi&nbsp;3
+- Raspbian Jessie or newer
+- Node 6.9.x or newer

 A modern Raspberry Pi probably includes [Node.js](https://nodejs.org/) and its package manager NPM.
 This has been tested on a Pi&nbsp;3 running Raspbian Jessie with Node.js 6.9.4 and NPM 3.10.10; when in doubt run `node --version` and `npm --version`.